sidhant007/sidhant007.github.io/_posts/2025-05-09-When-is-a-deck-truly-shuffled.md

 We'll explore mixing times, coupling (a technique for analysing markov chains), and why some shuffles are superior than others.

+_Disclaimer: The content presented is not original research, but rather an attempt to explain already known concepts in a more intutive manner.
+The goal is to make it more accessible through visualizations and concrete examples.
+Feedback is welcome!_

 ## Markov Chains 101

 Let's first dig into some terminology relating to markov chains: